 Engagement has always been central to what we do.
-Constructive dialogue with management teams not only affords real insight into how a company operates, it is an opportunity to advocate for positive change that will benefit both our clients and our stakeholders.
+Constructive dialogue with management teams not only affords real insight into how a company operates, it is an opportunity to advocate for change where required.

 Our selective approach means we invest in a relatively small group of companies.
 This allows us to engage regularly and to address in detail only those issues we deem material to each company.
 These conversations are supported by our long-term investment horizon, which enables us to forge strong relationships with management teams and to focus on a company’s strategic direction.

 We distinguish between two types of engagement: Engagement for Information and Engagement for Change.

 Engagement for Information